Islandora/documentation/docs/user-documentation/metadata.md

 - Whether to use Views for filtering
 - Whether to allow users to create new referenced entities while inputting data, if they don't already exist

-The *Repository Item* content type, provided by the *islandora_defaults* module, includes several entity reference fields that reference vocabularies defined by the *islandora* and *controlled_access_terms* modules.
+The *Repository Item* content type, provided by the Islandora Starter Site, includes several entity reference fields that reference vocabularies defined by the *islandora* and *controlled_access_terms* modules.

 #### Configurations for Entity Reference field